Hebrew Bible: Influence on Christianity

 Christianity has long asserted a close relationship between the Hebrew Bible and New Testament.
-In Protestant Bibles, the Old Testament is the same as the Hebrew Bible, but the books are arranged differently.
+In Protestant Bibles, the Old Testament has the same contents as the Hebrew Bible, but the books are arranged differently.
 Catholic Bibles and Eastern Orthodox Bibles, as well as those in the Oriental Orthodox and Assyrian churches, contain books not included in certain versions of the Hebrew Bible, called Deuterocanonical books.
-Protestant English Bibles originally included the Deuterocanonical books, which Protestants now include among the Apocrypha.
+Protestant English Bibles originally included the Deuterocanonical books even though Protestants include such books among the Apocrypha.
 These books were removed when a slimmed-down King James Version was mass-produced by free Bible societies out of cost considerations.

 The ancient translations of the Hebrew Bible currently used by the Roman Catholic and Eastern Orthodox churches are based on the Septuagint, which was considered the authoritative scriptural canon by the early Christians.
 The Septuagint was influential on early Christianity as it was the Hellenistic Greek translation of the Hebrew Bible primarily used by the 1st-century Christian authors.

 Adrian Hastings contended that the model of ancient Israel presented in the Hebrew Bible established the original concept of nationhood, which subsequently influenced the development of nation-states in the Christian world.